Dr. Stephen BenhamAssociate Professor of Music Education, Director of Graduate Studies

 B.S., Music Education, University of Minnesota, 1988

-Prior to this, Dr. Benham held teaching and conducting positions in both public and private schools in Salem, Oregon, and in Ann Arbor and Grand Haven, Michigan.
-He also served as the Music Director for the Salem Youth Symphony Association in Salem, Oregon and the Holland Area Youth Symphony in Holland, Michigan.
-Dr. Benham maintains a very active schedule as a guest conductor, clinician, and adjudicator, with professional appearances in nearly 30 states and throughout Europe.
-His schedule for 2012-2013 includes guest conducting and/or teaching engagements in Ukraine, Estonia, Latvia, the Republic of Georgia, Rhode Island, California, Michigan, Florida, Pennsylvania, and Virginia.
+Prior to this, Dr. Benham held teaching and conducting positions in both public and private schools in Rochester, NY, Salem, OR, and in Ann Arbor and Grand Haven, MI.
+He also served as the Music Director for the Salem Youth Symphony Association in Salem, Oregon, and the Holland Area Youth Symphony in Holland, Michigan.

-Dr. Benham is a frequent presenter at national and state conventions, including the American String Teachers Association and NAfME: The National Association for Music Education.
-His areas of specialty include string pedagogy, methods, curriculum, assessment, and teacher training.
+Dr. Benham's areas of expertise include string pedagogy, methods, curriculum, assessment, and teacher training.
 His research interests center on sociological and cultural issues in music education, including studies on increasing music access in underserved populations, the role of music education in ethnic minority communities, culturally relevant pedagogy, and music education and identity construction.
 His work has been featured in numerous international research seminars and conferences such as the Society for Ethnomusicology.
 Dr. Benham is the lead author of the ASTA String Curriculum: Standards, Goals, Learning Sequences for Essential Skills and Knowledge in K-12 String Programs.
 He has also authored several articles and chapters for scholarly journals or books including Encyclopedia of American String Teacher, Journal of Music Teacher Education.